chasingmaxwell/async_js/README.txt

 single page.
 The default delay is 1 second.
 This can be changed by editing the conf variable "async_js_timeout".

+- Containers: Specify a container in which to append your script element.
+To do this, add "async_container" => ".jQuery #selector" to the options array in either drupal_add_js() or async_js_add_js().
+Keep in mind that if your jQuery selector matches multiple elements, your script will be loaded multiple times.

 - Final callback: You may add a final callback function to be fired after all asynchronous scripts have been successfully loaded by editing the "async_js_final_callback" conf variable.
 Your callback function must exist in